fieldtrip/website/tutorial/preprocessing_opm.md

 OPM recordings were done using a FieldLine v2 system comprised of 8 OPMs sensitive in the radial (or axial) direction.
 The OPMs were placed in a FieldLine alpha-1 helmet, which allows them to be slide inwards, touching the scalp surface.

-The participant received electrical stimuation of the median nerve of the right hand.
+The participant received electrical stimulation of the median nerve of the right hand.
 We therefore expect an N20 component over the left somatosensory cortex.
-The median nerve stimulation protocol was repeated fthree times, with different positions of the OPM sensors.
+The median nerve stimulation protocol was repeated three times, with different positions of the OPM sensors.
 An Excel sheet was used to document the mapping of which sensor (or channel) was placed where.

 In the second part of this tutorial we will compare empty room recordings to recordings with a participant to compare the background environmental noise and the physiological and movement-related noise that is introduced by the participant.